What We Do

 Our support services include a case management team dedicated to helping men increase their income and move into more appropriate housing.
 Work around income focuses on increasing job readiness, gaining employment, and accessing community benefits.
 Housing case managers work side-by-side with our men to explore appropriate options, such as market rentals, family reunification, or securing placement in a permanent or long-term community supportive housing program.

 Our services are delivered in the spirit of an equation:

 Family Reunification and Diversion

-We also employ three part-time case managers focused on what we call “diversion.”
-They are available during varied hours, seven days a week at our North Tryon Street campus.
+We employ three case managers focused on what we call “diversion.”
+Our reunification and diversion case managers are available seven days a week at our North Tryon Street campus.
 The team is charged with helping individuals experiencing homelessness to immediately reunite with family or secure alternative housing without having to enter shelter care.

-Thinking about the impact of our shelter and services?
-Check out some of our favorite successes.
+Interested in learning more about our impact?
+Check out some of our favorite successes stories!